When a Dark Veil Seems to Overshadow Everything...

 Counseling

-If your symptoms are not disruptive to everyday life, you may want to try counseling before resorting to medication.
+If your symptoms are not disruptive to everyday life, you may even want to try counseling before resorting to medication.

-If You Have Suffered From Depression Before
+If You Have Suffered from Depression Before

 If you have experienced depression before becoming pregnant, you may have already tried antidepressants.
 You may now be wondering whether it is safe to continue your medication during pregnancy.
 Consult your doctor as soon as possible!